 Commitment to meeting consumer preferences

 At the heart of our business and our brands is a deep commitment to consumers.
 We recognise some have a preference for foods made to specific production standards, such as processes that do not use ingredients produced from GM crops.
-Where feasible we offer, or are seeking to offer, products that meet these consumer preferences.
+Where feasible we offer products that meet these preferences.